Springing into AI - Detour - MCP Inspector

 Solution

 MCP Inspector is a nice UI utility tool that can empower the developer in refining their applications as it is being prepared for A grade quality deliverable.
 The utility tool is hoste on a github repo here.
 It allows us the ability to entier manually install the entire setup locally on our machine or the ability to run it as a docker container for quick getting started.
-Do note that if you running it with a setup of docker container and your application running locally, you may also have to switch to "host" network for the container to be communicating with the local application.
-A sample user interface of the tool running is show below:
+Do note that if you running it with a setup of a docker container and your application is running locally, you may also have to switch to "host" network for the container to be communicating with the local application.

 In this tool, developers get the capabilities to test: